fariha-mushtaque/thermography-word-report-automation/README.md

-# Inspection Report Automation using VBA
+# Thermography Inspection Report Automation using VBA

 Automated the generation of Microsoft Word thermography inspection reports by inserting thermal and digital images based on image filenames using VBA.